-§312.
+§ 312.
 Determination of issue by Director

 - (a) REEXAMINATION.-Not later than 3 months after the filing of a request for inter partes reexamination under section 311, the Director shall determine whether a substantial new question of patentability affecting any claim of the patent concerned is raised by the request, with or without consideration of other patents or printed publications.
-On the Director's initiative, and at any time, the Director may determine whether a substantial new question of patentability is raised by patents and publications. - (b) RECORD.-A record of the Director's determination under subsection (a) shall be placed in the official file of the patent, and a copy shall be promptly given or mailed to the owner of record of the patent and to the third-party requester, if any. - (c) Final Decision.-A determination by the Director under subsection (a) shall be final and non-appealable.
+The existence of a substantial new question of patentability is not precluded by the fact that a patent or printed publication was previously cited by or to the Office or considered by the Office. - (b) RECORD.-A record of the Director's determination under subsection (a) shall be placed in the official file of the patent, and a copy shall be promptly given or mailed to the owner of record of the patent and to the third-party requester. - (c) Final Decision.-A determination by the Director under subsection (a) shall be final and non-appealable.
 Upon a determination that no substantial new question of patentability has been raised, the Director may refund a portion of the inter partes reexamination fee required under section 311.